dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 <div id="aliases"></div>

-Before we start our work, let's define some useful aliases for our current shell session so we don't have to deal with typing out the same commands over and over again.
+Before we start our work, let's define some useful aliases for the current shell session so we don't have to deal with typing out the same commands over and over again.

 ```bash
 alias fb="cargo build --release && hyperfine --runs 10 'target/release/nederlang fib.nl' --export-markdown /tmp/hf.md && cat /tmp/hf.md"